Table of Contents

 2. For systems with 4GB–8GB of RAM: 1.5 times the amount of RAM.

-A. You can create or resize swap files or partitions by adjusting swap space size.
+A. You can create or resize this files or partitions by adjusting swap space size.

 Q. What is “swap usage” and how do I check it?